 Image Courtesy: Yummy O Yummy

-Though unexpected, it is actually one of the most delicious of Kerala food recipes.
+If you are searching to have some good food to eat in Kerala then you must try out this delicacy of Kerala known as Parippu curry.
+Though unexpected, it is actually one of the most delicious of Kerala food items.
 The Dal Curry served in Kerala is made from small gram and ghee with a considerable amount of spices and chillies.
 Don’t skip on this one by mistaking it for your typical ‘ghar ki dal’!
+You will certainly be disappointed if you do so, trust us!

+Food connects us all and if you are looking to have the best food in Kerala then do try dosa Ghee roast with Kerala style Sambhar which will blast your mouth with awesome flavours.
 Listed among the ‘World’s 50 Most Delicious Foods’, dosa and sambar in Kerala cuisine make up for a deadly combination!
 Made from fermented rice and lentils, the ghee roast dosa is first cooked to perfection in pure ghee, and then roasted till it gets as crisp as it can.
+It is, no doubt, the best food in Kerala district.

 8. Idli Sambar

-Perhaps the most popular among Kerala food, idli sambar are fondly eaten in not just all households in Kerala, but everywhere else in India!
+How about relishing some south Indian food when in Kerala?
+Idli Sambhar is one of the best foods in Kerala which is good to go for breakfast and the best healthy food in Kerala as well.
+Perhaps the most famous food of Kerala, idli sambar are fondly eaten in not just all households in Kerala, but everywhere else in India!
 The perfect combination of fermented rice cakes and a deliciously tangy curry of aromatic spices and vegetables like lentils.
 Apart from being a favourite of foodies for its taste, idli sambar is also universally accepted for the health benefits it bears.

 Tip: Have it with coconut chutney for a flavourful experience!